vdsukhov/python-intro-course/_sources/chapters/lists_and_tuples.md

 ### Methods
 Previously, we have already seen the data type for strings in Python.
 Today, we will take a closer look at them and learn about their new features.
 Strings come with some helpful built-in functions, often called methods, that let you perform various operations on them.
-Here are a few common ones (the full list of methods you can find [here](https://www.w3schools.com/python/python_ref_string.asp)):
+Here are a few common ones (the full list of methods you can find <a href="https://www.w3schools.com/python/python_ref_string.asp" target="_blank">here</a>):
 - `upper()`: Transforms all characters to uppercase.
 - `lower()`: Converts all characters to lowercase.
 - `replace()`: Substitutes one part of the string with another.